crxssed7/crxssed7/Entertainment/comics.md

 Comics
 ===================

 Below is a list of comics that I recommend.
 Use CTRL+F to get around.
-All comics will have their publishers listed too listed too. <br>
+All comics will have their publishers listed too. <br>

 |Name|Publisher|
 |---|---|